The Look That Says "Of Course It Didn't Work"

 And maybe that’s the only prerequisite that actually matters.

-And you choose the wanting.
+And then, you choose the desire.

 Until next time,